 However, in production, we strongly recommend that the repository is the authoritative source for configuration for the following reasons:

 - Untested changes are not applied automatically since these can be disruptive in a production environment.
 Instead you should apply configuration changes using REST calls, which gives you control over what is applied and when.
 Since configuration changes in production should be rare, this approach is not too onerous.
-See Integrator's Guide › Configuring the Server Over REST for further information.
+See Configure the server over REST for further information.